HexaCoreRepo/Modern-6/README.md

 # Known issues

 - iOS 6 clock icon is not displayed correctly and cannot be changed to the default icon.
-Workaround: Disable Modern 6, uninstall it, download Modern 6 0.1.2.1 and respring.
+Workaround: Disable Modern 6, uninstall it, download Modern 6 0.1.2.1 or newer and respring.
 Enable the theme.

 # F.A.Q